-Renee is set to graduate with her associate degree in science from Truman College this spring, and she’s already been admitted to transfer to UIC in the fall through City Colleges’ guaranteed admission partnership with the university.
-There, she’s planning to study cellular molecular biology in preparation for dentistry school.
+Renee graduated with her associate degree in science from Truman College in the spring of 2021, and, through a guaranteed admission partnership with City Colleges, she was able to transfer to the University of Illinois at Chicago (UIC) this fall.
+There, she’s studying molecular, cellular, and organismal biology in preparation for dentistry school.

 If you ask her professors, advisors, and peers, there’s no doubt that Renee has what it takes to achieve her dreams.
-In fact, the near 4.0 GPA student was recently named a Cooke Undergraduate Transfer Scholar by the Jack Kent Cooke Foundation, meaning her bachelor’s degree will be tuition free.
+In fact, the near 4.0 GPA student received both the S.M.I.L.E Scholarship from the PepsiCo Foundation, an award designed to help students transition from designated partner community colleges to four-year colleges and universities, as well as the Cooke Undergraduate Transfer Scholarship from the Jack Kent Cooke Foundation.
+With the support of the two awards, her bachelor’s degree will be tuition free.

 Renee credits her determination for her accomplishments, but her educational journey certainly hasn’t been easy.
 After moving to Chicago from Jamaica in 2016 and enrolling at Truman when her daughter was seven months old, she made the difficult decision put her studies on hold in order to make financial ends meet.
 Still, she never lost sight of her goal and re-enrolled at the school a few years later.